vburlbl/cleantalk-spam-protect/readme.txt

 CleanTalk is a transparent antispam protection, we provide detailed statistics of all entering comments and logins.
 You can always be sure that **there are no errors**.
 We have developed a mobile app for you to see antispam statistics wherever whenever.

-We have developed anti-spam for WordPress that would provide **maximum protection from spam** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
+We have developed anti-spam for WordPress that would provide **maximum protection from spam bots** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
 Used to detect spam multistage test that allows us to block up to 100% of spam bots.

+The anti-spam method offered by CleanTalk allows to switch from the methods that trouble the communication (CAPTCHA, question-answer etc.) to a more convenient one.

 The plugin developers had a long time experience in front-end, backend and server-side PHP programming, client side JavaScript and HTML programming.
 We were looking for an anti spam tool which is strong for spam bots and invisible to visitors, but nothing matched their criteria.
 So, we are started an anti-spam project called CleanTalk.

-The CleanTalk is premium anti-spam for WordPress, please look at the <a href="http://cleantalk.org/price">pricing</a>.
+The CleanTalk is premium anti spam for WordPress, please look at the <a href="http://cleantalk.org/price">pricing</a>.
 We try to provide the service at the highest level and we can not afford to offer a free version of our service, as this will immediately affect the quality of providing anti spam protection.
 Paying for a year of service, you save a lot more and get:

 * Up to 100% protection from spam bots.
 * Simple and convenient form of commenting/registrations without captcha.